stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.

+Two orbs placed randomly with the only forces acting on them being each other's gravitational pull

 ---

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+Two orbs are placed vertically.
+The higher orb can move only about the x-axis, while the lower orb can move about the x-axis and y-axis.
+For the purpose of demonstration, the length of the spring is finite.

 ---

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+An orb will be dropped and gravity will pull it down.
+There will be a white and blue area of the screen, the blue area activates the drag and thus should slow the orb down.

 ---

 ### Simulation 4: Momentum and/or Centripetal force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Centripetal Force: Have the orbs orbit around the sun with their centripetal force keeping them from falling in
+#### Centripetal Force: Have the orbs orbit around the sun with their centripetal force keeping them from falling in
-Momentum: Ball Collision and then showing resulting accelerations
+#### Momentum: Ball Collision and then showing resulting accelerations

 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

+Building onto simulation 4 but now there can be "asteroids" that collide with planets with drag also being active.